 10. Hunt out truffles.

 If we had to pick one piece of fresh produce to sum up winter in the South West, it would have to be the black Périgord truffle.
 This prized delicacy, known for its pungent smell and ability to bring the best out of all forms of dairy, sees droves of fungi enthusiasts heading down to Manjimup just for a taste.
 Find out what all the fuss is about by indulging in truffles at the many incredible restaurants throughout the South West.
-Note: normally, you could visit one of the region’s trufferies and book a truffle dog hunt to discover where truffles grow and how they’re harvested, however they are on pause this winter.
+Book to join a truffle dog hunt with Australian Truffle Traders to discover where truffles grow and how they’re harvested.

 For more winter inspo in the South West, visit Winter Down South.